hryer/progress_business/README.md

 # progress_business
-You can edit and download it for commercial use
+You can edit and download it for study
 But put this credit in your code or your web <br>
 Created : 2017 <br>
 Project : Progress Business <br>